 Inquiry-based learning is an approach that can easily accommodate project-based learning, challenge-based learning, place-based education, blended learning, and other trends in education.

 4 Phases of Inquiry-Based Learning: A Guide For Teachers

-The first phase of inquiry-based learning is one characterized by interaction.
+The first phase of inquiry (often produced by strategies for promoting inquiry-based learning) is one characterized by interaction.
 This interaction can be:

 Tone: Open-minded, curious, unburdened, playful